shoui520/shoui520.github.io/docs/vn.md

 After you have installed WinCDEmu, you should be able to mount it.

+### Setting Japanese locale (Windows)
+Most VNs will not work without Japanese locale.
+This does NOT mean language and/or region.

+Follow the steps below to change the locale of your Windows system to Japanese.

+1. Open the Run dialog box using *Windows Key+R*
+2. Type “intl.cpl” and hit enter.
+3. Under the Administrative tab, go to Change System Locale and select Japanese (Japan)
+4. Reboot your PC to apply the changes.

 Now, take time and follow the picture instructions I made for you.
 This will give you a general guide on how to install most visual novels.

 ### Sample VN Install (Windows)